oasis-tcs/openc2-jadn/jadn-v1.1.md

-RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and digital resources, DataType is the only RDF element that defines a digital resource in terms of both a lexical (literal) representation and its mapping to a representation-independent logical value.
+RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and digital resources, DataType is the only RDF element that defines a digital resource in terms of both a lexical (literal) representation and its representation-independent logical value.

-Defining equivalence is the critical distinction between information modeling and other modeling approaches.
+Defining equivalence is the primary distinction between information modeling and other modeling approaches.
-A JADN information model is constructed from DataTypes, not Classes, because its purpose is to compare values for equivalence based on their information content, and only DataType instances are immutable values that can be compared.
+A JADN information model is constructed from DataTypes, not Classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only DataTypes have instances that can be compared.

 ## 1.1 Changes from CSD 01